syncfusion-content/javascript-docs/js/BulletGraph/Getting-Started.md

 **Ticks and Measure Bars Customization**

-You have to dothe following code changes in the quantitative scalein order to customize the tick size, the colors of the feature bar and comparative measure symbols.
+You have to do the following code changes in the quantitative scale in order to customize the tick size, the colors of the feature bar and comparative measure symbols.

 {% highlight js %}